Personal Immigration

 Does a Returning Resident need to have had indefinite leave to enter or remain when they last left the UK?

 There is no requirement that an applicant had indefinite leave to enter or remain in the United Kingdom when they last left the UK.
-Therefore, it remains possible to make an application for a Returning Resident visa even if you visited the UK since your leave lapsed.
+Therefore, it is possible to make an application for a Returning Resident visa even if you visited the UK since your leave lapsed.

 How can I demonstrate that I have maintained strong ties to the UK?